KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/roadmap.md

 ### Overflow Calculations
 Like the KOLIBRI Desktop-SW the KOLIBRI Cloud has to support overflow calculations, too.
 ![Overflow Calculations 1](../../img/roadmap/Poleni.png)  ![Overflow Calculations 2](../../img/roadmap/Thomson.png)  ![Overflow Calculations 3](../../img/roadmap/Venturi.png)

+### *Find*, *mark* and *delete* unreliable or outlier data
+Statistical methods and customized threshold should make it possible to find irregularities.
+Found unreliable data should be able to be marked and and even deleted.